 Muong Hoa Valley - Sapa Ancient Rock Field

 The unique thing about this valley is the ancient rocks lying in nature and the ethnic rice terrace.
-Hundreds of rocks here have unusual signs sculpted on them; the origin and meaning of these signs remain a mystery until today.
-Sapa Ancient Rock Field has become a national heritage and a proof of Vietnam's ancient civilization.
+Hundreds of rocks here have unusual signs sculpted on them; the origin and meaning of these signs remain a mystery today.
+Sapa Ancient Rock Field has become a national heritage and proof of Vietnam's ancient civilization.
 In Muong Hoa Valley, there is also a long beautiful spring that runs through many villages such as Lao Chai, Ta Van, Hau Thao, and Ban Ho.

 Location: 8 kilometers Southeast of Sapa